raspiblitz/raspiblitz/README.md

 ##### Testnet

 It is very convenient to learn and test to play around in a "sandbox" environment.
 RaspiBlitz allows this through the "Testnet" setting.
-You can freely switch from prod environemt (running on BITCOIN MAINNET) to test environment (running on BITCOIN TESTNET) and back using this setting.
+You can freely switch from prod environment (running on BITCOIN MAINNET) to test environment (running on BITCOIN TESTNET) and back using this setting.
 The state of your environments is restored everytime you switch (blockchain, wallets, channels) which is very convenient and safe.
 Note however that switching from one environment to the other requires an auto resynchronisation with the corresponding blockchain (MAINNET or TESTNET) and can take some time (e.x.
 If you switch for the first time to "Testnet" the initial sync of the TESTNET blockchain may take several hours; also if you switch back and forth environment the corresponding blockchain must catchup from where it left before switching.